JosephTiamzon/EP1000/README.md

 # EP1000
-Joseph Tiamzon's website for module EP1000
+Hello!
+  This GitHub page belongs to Joseph Martin C. Tiamzon, student of EP1000 22/23 Sem2.
+This page contains

 This file contains 6 scripts (5 HTML scripts and 1 CSS script)